karakun/karakun.github.io/_posts/2021-02-22-openjdk-bug-tracker.md

 It is already confusing that the place to report a bug is not part of OpenJDK, rather it is hidden away in an Oracle mirror of it.
 Surely, this has some historical or organizational reason and simply is the way it is because it always has been this way.

-This is a topic for another time.
+This is a topic for another article.
 We want to stay focused.
 Let's have a look at how to submit a bug.
 The entry point to submit a bug is [https://bugreport.java.com/](https://bugreport.java.com/).